COVID-19 Update

 • Committees may recommend minor budget reductions when they determine the request is inadequately justified and/or not appropriate as described above, and where they judge that savings could be achieved without jeopardizing the project objectives.

 Enter amounts rounded to the nearest dollar without any spaces or commas (e.g., 2000).
-For blank entries, leave in the “0” value.
+For blank entries, leave the “0” value.

 Personnel costs